The Celebration of Women's History Month

 In 1972, five years after Kathrine Switzer's historic run, women were officially allowed to compete in the Boston Marathon.

-The year 1973 was a big one for Billie Jean King: an enthusiastic tennis player.
+The year 1973 was a big one for Billie Jean King: an enthusiastic tennis player and a popular female athlete.
 She founded the Women’s Tennis Association.
 She led a movement for female players to earn equal prize money in tournaments that featured players of both sexes.

 “Everyone thinks women should be thrilled when we get crumbs,” King once said.
 “I want women to have the cake, the icing, and the cherry on top, too.”